adrianromero/datasql/README.md

 Getting started
 ===============

 These are few examples how to use DataSQL.
+All the code for these examples can be found in https://github.com/adrianromero/datasql/tree/master/src/test/java/com/adr/datasql/samples

 ### Creating and using a `Session` object from a `DataSource` object: